ptsource/MiniVMDOS/README.md

 * Legacy Hardware and Software Support - Industrial and embedded systems (e.g., CNC equipment, medical devices, or lab systems) still rely on DOS-based software for control.
 Specialized software: Some critical business or scientific applications were written for DOS and haven't been updated.

 * Retro Gaming - Classic DOS games (like Doom, Commander Keen, or Prince of Persia) require a DOS environment.
-Enthusiasts use real hardware or emulators like DOSBox for an authentic experience.
+Enthusiasts use real hardware or emulators for an authentic experience.

 * Education and Learning - DOS is a great platform for teaching low-level computing concepts, like file systems, memory management, and command-line interfaces.
 Its ideal for understanding early PC architecture and OS design.